vignesh-0002/Devops-2024/Docker/Docker_files/How_to_update_the _data_on_volume?.md

-# How to update the data  on volume?
+# How to modify the data  on volume?
 To change or update the data in a Docker volume, you can use several methods, depending on whether you want to interact directly with the data inside the volume or manage it from outside the container.
 Below are the steps to modify the data in a Docker volume: